 Challenge 2000 is a professional, innovative, responsive, dynamic and passionate Youth Development, Community and Family Social Work Agency.
 We work mainly throughout the Wellington region, providing a wide range of services and programmes to children, young people, families and community groups.

 We also provide these programmes and project work throughout Aotearoa New Zealand.
-We have a large team of amazing people, with forty full time staff and over five hundred volunteers.
-Our whanau are from all walks of life and want to make a difference and build a positive, accepting community and country.
+We have a large team of amazing people, with forty full time staff, over five hundred volunteers and many amazing sponsors and partners.
+Our whānau are from all walks of life and want to make a difference and build a positive, accepting community and country.
 If you want to get involved contact us today!

 On September 10th, members of the Challenge whānau, joined together to commemorate World suicide prevention day.
 A small group of staff organised the event and invited family, friends and staff who had been changed by the effects of suicide in recent years.

 The organising group chose to plant three trees as a focus of hope, growth and shelter.
 All our whānau met, Harley lead karakia and Kitty spoke of the dignity and importance of each and every person and how we all had an essential mission in life to love others and to support each other.
 Then our missions team lead the planting and each person touched the trees, giving a blessing , remembering the losses and committing to be people of hope and love.
 It was a very moving and special time.

 In September the Challenge whānau marked international suicide awareness and prevention week.
 To me Suicide awareness is about making an active effort to normalise discussions around suicide and take away the stigma we have around suicide in Aotearoa.
 Support from people who care, connection with one’s sense of culture, purpose and identity all play huge roles in suicide prevention.
 It is a discussion with the aim of understanding and hope that – Things will get better and it all starts with the first korero.